etpalmer63/WhatsUpDoc/DocsLikeCode.rst

 **Get Long-Tail Contribtions**

-By spliting up documentation into many small tasks and plain text, the barrier to contribution is lowered.
+By splitting up documentation into many small tasks and plain text, the barrier to contribution is lowered.
 This encourages those who may have put a lot of effort into figuring out a specific topic to contribute to the documentation, such as specialist with